Learn everything about Syslog in Linux. Its configuration file format, how to restart Syslog, rotation, and how to log Syslog entry manually.

-First 5 fields can be used for sorting, filtering logs in various tools, scripts etc. Since syslogs logs all events on system, its obvious its grow in size pretty quickly.
-You can manually rotate syslog over specific period or you can even use
+The first 5 fields can be used for sorting, filtering logs in various tools, scripts, etc. Since Syslog logs, all events on system, it’s obvious it grows in size pretty quickly.
+You can manually rotate Syslog over a specific period or you can even use

-Testing syslog logging
+Testing Syslog logging

-May 22 02:31:05 server1 root: Writing KERNELTALKS in syslog using logger.
+# logger Writing KERNELTALKS in syslog using logger.
+Testing... # cat /var/log/messages |grep -i kerneltalks May 22 02:31:05 server1 root: Writing KERNELTALKS in syslog using logger.
 Testing...